waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 **All commands are to be executed by the overpass user unless specified otherwise**

-**All the information about your OSM data file needed for initial and update scripts below can be retrieved with "osmium fileinfo --extended"**
+**All the information about your OSM data file needed by initial and update scripts below can be retrieved with "osmium fileinfo --extended"**

 Listed below is "osmium fileinfo --extended" output for my region OSM data file "arizona-latest-internal.osm.pbf";
 I will list the relevant line(s) for script argument when needed - note that the output has four sections (File, Header, Data & Metadata):